yuewending/PPHA30550_Final_Project/README.md

 ```
 step1_school_list.py
 ```
-And this code is to finish three tasks:
+And this code is to finish four tasks:
 * Get the number of pages from the search
 * Download all HTML pages
 * Obtain school links based on the CSS class name